Parts of an SSD hard drive

 These prices are indicative, to be able to give you a reference.
 If you want to know the exact cost for you, it is best to contact us and we will give you a free estimate without obligation.

-The main components of HDD disks are the main platters (disks), where the data is stored, and the heads, which are responsible for accessing the information.
+HDD disks have as main components the metal plates (disks), where the data is stored, and the heads that are responsible for accessing the information.
 The most common hard disk.

 SSDs do not move, hence the name solid state.
 The information is stored in blocks and no headers are required to access it.
 It is much more efficient and faster than an HDD hard disk.

 External hard disks allow us to store outside the computer all the important information of which we want to make a backup copy.
 But one failure can cause us to lose all this data.

 Apple devices, both iPhone, iPad, iMac, MacBook, Mac Mini, etc. They are reliable, elegant, powerful and easy-to-use devices.

 On the laptop hard disk we store important work or home information.
 If a failure occurs, it can cause us to lose all this valuable personal data.

 A SAN, NAS or DAS disk is a compact enclosure consisting of several hard disks that are connected via a network cable to the system, hence the common name network hard disk.